zakwilson/hubzilla-core/doc/admin/administrator_guide.md

   php.ini file * and with no hosting provider restrictions on the use of exec() and proc_open().

-* curl, gd (with at least jpeg and png support), mysqli, mbstring, mcrypt, zip, and openssl extensions.
+* curl, gd (with at least jpeg and png support), mysqli, mbstring, zip, and openssl extensions.
 The imagick extension is not required but desirable.

 * xml extension is required if you want webdav to work.